algprasad/nvim_config/README.md

 ## Customization

 ### Theme
-The configuration uses the Catppuccin theme.
-You can change the theme by modifying the theme section in `lua/plugins/init.lua`.
+The configuration uses the Catppuccin theme with JetBrains Mono Nerd Font.
+You can change the theme by modifying the theme section in `lua/plugins/theme.lua`.

 ### Key mappings
 All key mappings are defined in `init.lua`.
 You can modify them according to your preferences.